 Applying for disability benefits from the U.S. Department of Veterans Affairs (VA) can be a long, complicated process.
 No matter how worthy your claim, it can be turned down due to technicalities at any stage.
-The personal injury lawyers at Marcari, Russotto, Spencer & Balaban may be able to assist you.
+The lawyers at Marcari, Russotto, Spencer & Balaban may be able to assist you.

 We help veterans and their families throughout the United States obtain the disability benefits they are entitled to from the VA.
 Once a claim for benefits has been denied, or you disagree with the disability rating the VA has awarded, then Marcari, Russotto, Spencer & Balaban can begin representing you.
-VA claims are federal issues and an attorney does not have to reside or have an office in your state to represent you.

 When the VA approves a claim, a percentage of disability is assigned from 10 percent to 100 percent.
 Your level of disability determines the amount of your monthly non-taxable payment as well as the amount of medical care you receive from the VA at no cost.
 Three things must be established through evidence to be entitled to VA benefits:

-A Marcari, Russotto, Spencer & Balaban veterans affairs disability lawyer can guide your appeal through the lengthy claims process.
+A Marcari, Russotto, Spencer & Balaban veterans' affairs disability lawyer can guide your appeal through the lengthy claims process.
 We have experience dealing directly with the VA's Regional Offices, the Board of Veterans Appeals, and the Court of Appeals for Veterans Claims (Veterans Court).
 If necessary, we can pursue your appeal all the way to the Federal Circuit Court of Appeals.

 Marcari, Russotto, Spencer & Balaban attorneys can help you through the entire appeal process from beginning to end, including: